jeff-zucker/solid-rest-file/README.md

    }).then( ...

   ```
 As per the spec, this will fail if the containing folder "/somepath/morepath" does not already exist.
+Use PUT to create a resource and its container including intermediate containers.
+E.g. PUT file:///somepath/morepath/newFile will create the folders /somepath and /somepath/morepath and the file newFile.
+Again as per the spec, PUT on a Container by itself is not suppoted.

 ## Responses